Flue outlet heights - in Document J, pages 25-27

-The flue gases from the stove must be able to discharge freely and not present a fire hazard, whatever the wind conditions.
-In order to discharge the flue gases freely you need a good draw.
+The hot flue gases from your stove need to be able to discharge freely and not present a fire hazard, whatever the wind conditions.
+In order to do that you need a chimney with a good draw.
+That means that it will suck air through from your stove which also helps it to burn well.

-To make sure that there is no hazard the flue outlet needs to be sufficiently far away from the roof, adjacent buildings, and roof windows.
+To make sure that there is no hazard the flue outlet needs to be far enough away from the roof, from nearby buildings, and windows of course.

-Where to measure the flue termination / flue outlet height from
+How to measure your flue termination / flue outlet height

 The flue termination is measured from the very end of the chimney / flue pipe where the flue gasses discharge.
-Rain caps, birdguards, etc, are not included within this height.
+Rain caps, birdguards and so on are not included within this height.

 Flue outlet heights for standard roofing materials

-These are the recommended heights that you can use as a way of meeting the building regulation requirements.
+These are the recommended flue outlet heights that you can use as a way of meeting the building regulation requirements.

-The horizontal distance from the top of the flue pipe to the roof should be at least 2300mm or above the ridge
+The horizontal distance from the top of the flue pipe to the roof should be at least 2300mm, or it should finish above the ridge unless;

-The flue termination is within 600mm horizontally of the ridge in which case the flue should be at least 600mm above the ridge.
+The flue termination is within 600mm horizontally of the ridge, in which case the flue finish at least 600mm above the ridge.

 Flue outlet height unsafe areas diagram